Programming as Theory Building: Peter Naur's Essay

 TCP Connection States in GNU/Linux: netstat and ss

-Posted on Thu, 25 Dec 2025 in Systems • Tagged with linux, networking, tcp, netstat, ss, systems
+Posted on Thu, 25 Dec 2025 in Infraestructura • Tagged with linux, tcp, netstat, ss

 Understand the different TCP connection states reported by netstat and ss, from establishment to termination, for better network diagnosis.